Leaving the Scene of an Accident

-- If the accident resulted in a person's death, the offender faces a Class D felony, which can be punished by up to 5 years in prison and maximum fine of $7500.
+- If the accident resulted in a person’s death, the offender faces a Class D felony, which can be punished by up to 5 years in prison and a maximum fine of $7500.

 In addition to jail time and steep fines, an offender can have their license revoked.
 If the offense was serious enough, this suspension of their driving privileges can be extended permanently.
-This charge can also have a serious impact on the driver's insurance rates, causing their coverage to skyrocket it price or they may be dropped from their carrier altogether.
+This charge can also have a serious impact on the driver’s insurance rates, causing their coverage to skyrocket in price or they may be dropped from their carrier altogether.

-Any charge for "hit and run" after a car accident can also have a serious impact on the driver's insurance rates, causing their coverage to skyrocket it price or they may be dropped from their carrier altogether.
+Any charge for “hit and run” after a car accident can also have a serious impact on the driver’s insurance rates, causing their coverage to skyrocket in price or they may be dropped from their carrier altogether.